Mark2Mark/Skedge/README.md

 ---
 ##### TODO

+- [x] Autosave text edits.
+Reopening Skedge now remembers your code.
+Thanks Georg!
-- Fix encoding.
+- [ ] Fix encoding.
 Cannot save a file with words like »don’t«.
-- Display change of file in Window Title (Completeley different file handling).
+- [ ] Display change of file in Window Title (Completeley different file handling).
-- Skedge has some peculiar quirks that don’t need to be transferred to the actual reporterPlugin code later.
+- [ ] Skedge has some peculiar quirks that don’t need to be transferred to the actual reporterPlugin code later.
 (For instance calling some variables and functions `global`)
-- Provide some code snippets.
+- [ ] Provide more code snippets.
-- Sophisticated syntax highlighting.
+- [ ] Sophisticated syntax highlighting.
-- Add liscence to Repo.
+- [ ] Add liscence to Repo.

 ---
 ##### Pull Requests